adwardlee/multitask-end-to-end-video-captioning/README.md

 python tf_s2vt.py --gpu 0 --task evaluate
 ```

+for testing the pretrained models, please refer to [Repo]https://github.com/adwardlee/video_to_text

 The MSVD models can be downloaded from [here](https://drive.google.com/open?id=199se09ycy1nMF7tCs9R1J-lIA1sHKcHi)
 The MSR-VTT models can be downloaded from [here](https://drive.google.com/open?id=16relLI2XWjgoM2kPXN55u2IT23CrEyLz)